SDK

 Install the Onyx SDK and its peer dependencies using your preferred package manager:

-npm install @enzymefinance/onyx-environment @enzymefinance/onyx-abis viem
+pnpm add @enzymefinance/onyx-environment @enzymefinance/onyx-abis viem

 Note: @enzymefinance/onyx-environment, @enzymefinance/onyx-abis, and viem are peer dependencies that must be installed alongside the main SDK package.